chrisgaunt/nihongonotes/docs/about.md

 I'm sharing these notes publicly as they may help others taking the same journey, and it gives me some feeling of responsibilty or accountability for that extra motivational nudge to keep going.

-This site started on 1st June 2022.
+This site started on 1st July 2022.